JURA GIGA 10 review: an impressively premium bean-to-cup coffee machine

 JURA GIGA 10: Design

 The JURA GIGA 10 can do a lot.
-Being able to brew 35 different specialties is not something many coffee machines can do, so it's no surprise that the machine itself is so large.
-It took up a considerable amount of space on my kitchen counter, just about fitting to the end in terms of depth.
+Brewing 35 different specialties is not something many coffee machines can do, so it's no surprise that the machine itself is so large.
+It took up considerable space on my kitchen counter, just about fitting to the end in terms of depth.

 The coffee machine has two disc grinders and two 15-bar pumps.
-This is what enables it to make a variety of different coffees, in a way that makes sure each specific coffee type is brewed correctly.
+This enables it to make a variety of coffees in a way that ensures each specific coffee type is brewed correctly.
 The water tank, accessible on the top-left of the machine, can hold an impressive 88 ounces of water, saving you from refilling it often.
-At the top-right, you'll find a panel that opens to reveal a measuring spoon - a nice touch, I thought, to utilise the rest of the space.
+At the top-right, you'll find a panel that opens to reveal a measuring spoon - a nice touch, I thought, to utilize the rest of the space.

 JURA GIGA 10 Coffee Machine, showing measuring spoon in open top panel